-2021 PJM RESERVE REQUIREMENT STUDY - DETERMINATION OF THE PJM INSTALLED RESERVE MARGIN AND FORECAST POOL REQUIREMENT FOR FUTURE DELIVERY YEARS
+2021 2022 PJM RESERVE REQUIREMENT STUDY - DETERMINATION OF THE PJM INSTALLED RESERVE MARGIN AND FORECAST POOL REQUIREMENT FOR FUTURE DELIVERY YEARS

-Attached for your review and endorsement is the timetable, study assumptions, and modeling assumptions for the 2021 PJM Reserve Requirement Study (RRS).
-The study will examine the period beginning June 1, 2021 through May 31, 2032.
+Attached for your review and endorsement is the timetable, study assumptions, and modeling assumptions for the 20242 PJM Reserve Requirement Study (RRS).
+The study will examine the period beginning June 1, 2021-2022 through May 31, 20322033.

 This study is consistent with the provisions of the Reliability Assurance Agreement among Load Serving Entities in the PJM Region.
-In accordance with Reliability Pricing Model (RPM) requirements, the results of this study will be used to determine the Forecast Pool Requirement (FPR) for the 2022/23, 2023/24, 2024/25 and 2025/26 Delivery Years.
+In accordance with Reliability Pricing Model (RPM) requirements, the results of this study will be used to determine the Forecast Pool Requirement (FPR) for the 20222023/2324, 20232024/2425, 20242025/25-26 and 20252026/26-27 Delivery Years.

-Specific items to note for the 2021 RRS include:
+Specific items to note for the 2021-2022 RRS include:

-- 1. As specified in Schedule 4 of the Reliability Assurance Agreement, the Capacity Benefit Margin (CBM) modeled in this study will be 3500 MW.
-The CBM reflects the amount of transmission import capability reserved to capture the reliability benefit of emergency energy sales into PJM. - 2.
-A Load Forecast Error Factor (FEF) of 1.0% will be modeled in all study years. - 3.
+- 1. Due to uncertainty regarding FERC's pending decision regarding PJM's proposal on Effective Load Carrying Capability (ELCC), the 2021 RRS Capacity Model will be modeled as: - 1.
+All generators (except ELCC Resources) will be modeled as capacity units per the modeling assumptions in Attachment III. - 2.
+All variable (wind, solar, hydro, landfill gas) and storage-type resources (pumped hydro, batteries, hybrids, and generic limited-duration resources) will be excluded. - 2.
+All generators (except wind and solar resources) will be modeled as capacity units per the modeling assumptions in Attachment III. - As specified in Schedule 4 of the Reliability Assurance Agreement, the Capacity Benefit Margin (CBM) modeled in this study will be 3500 MW.
+The CBM reflects the amount of transmission import capability reserved to capture the reliability benefit of emergency energy sales into PJM. - 4.
+A Load Forecast Error Factor (FEF) of 1.0% will be modeled in all study years. - 5.
 The load models for PJM and the World region will be based on assessment work performed by PJM staff and reviewed by the Resource Adequacy Analysis Subcommittee (RAAS).
-The assessment work will use the load model selection procedure endorsed by the Planning Committee at their June 8, 2021 meeting (see Attachment V).
-The Planning Committee will be asked to endorse the load model selection no later than July 13, 2021. - 4.
+The assessment work will use the load model selection procedure endorsed by the Planning Committee at their July meeting (see Attachment

+- V).
+The Planning Committee will be asked to endorse the load model selection no later than August 20242. - 6.
 The World region will consist of the four external systems with direct ties to PJM (New York ISO, MISO, TVA and VACAR).
-Each of these four World sub-regions will be modeled at its required or target reserve margin. - 5.
+Each of these four World sub-regions will be modeled at its required or target reserve margin. - 7.
 For this study, the generator unit model data will be available for review, per Section 2 of Manual 20 and must be performed by PJM Member representatives that own generation.
-This effort is targeted for July of 2021. - 6.
-A summary timeline of the RRS process is shown in Attachment IV. - 7.
+This effort is targeted for July of 20212022. - 8.
+A summary timeline of the RRS process is shown in Attachment IV. - 9.
 Flexibility to allow for additional case development and analysis is requested for this study.